Anna Howard Shaw title

 of old traditions to broader ways."

 WB00860_.GIF (262 bytes) The town of Ashton, Michigan, in Osceola County, also has a monument to Anna Howard Shaw.
-It's just north of the four-way stop in town, on the west side of the road, and commemorates her first sermon, which was preached at the church in Ashton.
+It's just north of the four-way stop in town, on the west side of the road, and commemorates her first sermon, which was preached at the church in Ashton in 1870.
 (Thanks to Roger Elkins for this information.)